dawid-maj/FormulaGPT/README.md

 ### Configuration
 In the **API Configuration** panel, you can specify:
 - **Keys** for OpenAI/OpenRouter if you want to use a paid model.
-- **Free Mode**: If enabled, no key is needed and all AI calls go to “Gemini 2.0 Flash Lite” (a free-tier model included with the project).
+- **Free Mode**: If enabled, no key is needed and all AI calls go to free-tier models.
 - **Model Selection**: On a per-team basis, you may choose any supported model from the drop-down.

 All changes are persisted locally (via `localStorage`) so you don’t need to reconfigure them each time the app is launched.